 Common Conditions Detected

-Atlantoaxial instability
+Atlantoaxial Instability

-Basilar invagination
+Basilar Invagination

 Upward displacement of the odontoid process into the foramen magnum.

-Chiari malformation
+Chiari Malformation

 Downward herniation of cerebellar tonsils through the foramen magnum.

-Odontoid fractures
+Odontoid Fractures

-Rheumatoid pannus
+Rheumatoid Pannus

-From tumors, ligament hypertrophy, or bony overgrowth.
+Caused by tumors, ligament hypertrophy, disc disease, or bony overgrowth.

-Metastatic lesions
+Metastatic Lesions

 Kinking, narrowing, or compression affecting blood flow.